-Strengthening Manufacturing by Capitalizing on U.S. Energy Leadership
+Strengthening Manufacturing by Capitalizing on U.S. Energy and Innovation Leadership

-The U.S. is the world's leading energy producer, creating a major advantage for manufacturers in the global marketplace.
+The U.S. is the world's leading energy producer, creating an advantage for manufacturers in the global marketplace.
 Today, manufacturers benefit from all forms of energy and natural resources-while making smart investments to become more energy efficient and keep protecting the environment.
 Meanwhile, manufacturers are developing new technologies that make energy cleaner, more affordable and reliable with each passing year.
+When we fail to produce energy here, it is produced elsewhere with a much greater negative impact on the environment.

 Manufacturers are leading the way in finding innovative ways to harness U.S. energy, and the right federal policies can aid and advance that progress significantly.
 But despite the progress manufacturers have made, we still face many challenges.
-Historically, the federal government has been inconsistent in its support for diverse domestic energy development.
+Historically, the federal government has been inconsistent in its support for domestic energy production and delivery infrastructure.
 Policymakers have not advanced a comprehensive plan that ensures an energy future with continued certainty for manufacturers.
 In recent years, the federal government has also used regulations to favor or disfavor certain energy options.
 This year-by-year instability makes it difficult for manufacturers to make long-term investments and capitalize on the nation's energy advantage.

 The future of the manufacturing industry and our country's resource security rely on clarity and certainty from policymakers that strengthens our competitiveness.
-With a renewed commitment to America's energy renaissance, focus on critical mineral and resource supply chains and dedication to advancing new technologies, the United States can continue to lead the world for decades to come.
+With a renewed commitment to increasing domestic energy production and delivery, to focusing on critical mineral and material supply chains and to advancing new technologies, the United States can continue to lead the world for decades to come.